RX-00/vis_nav_player_proj/NOTES.md

 Idea from Denis (depends on what TA responds with):

 We can generate a pose graph based on the camera matrix to recover rotation and translation.
 This pose graph can then be solved for shortest optimal path via A* or something like that.
 Then we can show the nodes of the pose graph referring to the images and manually move around the maze

+# Meeting 10/29/2024
+Things haven't been working out, so we're falling back on the baseline.Don't forget to download and use the new exploration data.

+[] Denis makes a good suggestion that we use the FAST feature detector instead SIFT.
+Use ORB as the descriptor.

+[] Retune the n_clusters for KMeans and leaf_size for the BallTree.

+[] Update the report